Montago/Mvc-Area-Hosting/README.md

   - Optional Database-First for Tenant
   - Override / Extend ability for Tenants
 - Maintain most of the MVC5 functionality for easy development
-- Use Display-Templates to make page layouts and enable reusable code
+- Use of root Display-Templates for layouts

 #### Domain Routing
 The custom domain-router translates a Domain into an Area: